vymao/SNVCurate/README.md

 # SNVCurate
 A pipeline for producing a callset of somatic mutations.
 It also provides a method to curate targeted capture regions in the event that this BED file is not available.
-This pipeline is used only for running on Orchestra, the Harvard Medical School cluster.
+This pipeline is used only for running on Orchestra, the Harvard Medical School cluster, with the SLURM job scheduler.

 **Note: This pipeline presumes that the BAM files are formatted properly (demultiplexed and indexed correctly).
 If no matched normal is available, run this pipeline using another normal of the same sequencing type.**